This lemon pound cake is truly the lemoniest! Using both lemon juice and zest, and adding a ridiculously delicious glaze really puts it over the top!

 I use a Microplane grater for the lemon zest - if you have never tried one, they're amazing!
 A definite kitchen must.

+I love sharing recipes and hope to do more of that here on the blog.
 If you decide to make it, be sure to come back here and let me know how you liked it!

 Shop the Post